-Hoke County Emergency Communications has 11 full-time Telecommunicators plus the Director and Assistant Director.
-The Center also has seven part-time Telecommunicators.
+Hoke County Emergency Communications has 12 full-time Telecommunicators plus the Director and Assistant Director.
+The Center also utilizes part-time Telecommunicators.
 Part-time personnel must meet the same training, certification, and continuing education requirements as full time personnel.

 Street sign maintenance and Addressing are also a part of Emergency Communications.
 The Street Sign Technician handles the repair and installation of street name signs.

 The Addressing Office handles the issuance of all addresses in the City of Raeford and County of Hoke.

 Prospective employees must undergo a background check that includes a computerized criminal history check and criminal history check via fingerprints.
 Experience in Emergency Communications is preferred but some experience in some type of public safety organization is desired.
 Employees must take a Telecommunicator screening exam that consists of typing tests, "split-ear" tests, and memory tests in a communications environment.
 Successful applicants must also undergo a drug screening.

 Once hired, employees must attend classes and become certified in:

 - Emergency Telecommunicator (Basic Telecommunicator Course) - 40 Hours